Adult Rehabilition

 Pediatric Rehabilitation

-Advanced Dynamic Core for Kids: Pelvic Health Edition
+Pediatric Pelvic Health: Dynamic Core for Kids Edition

-- Discuss the prevalence of continence issues 3 different paediatric populations.
+- Discuss the prevalence of continence issues in 3 different pediatric populations.

 - List 4 modifiable lifestyle factors that can have an impact on continence in both neurotypical and neurodivergent children.